chauff/IN4325/README.md

 ## :clock130: Course schedule
+Thursdays: 10:45-12:45; Fridays: 13:45-15:45
 The lecture locations have been taken from [TUD's timetable site](https://mytimetable.tudelft.nl/) on January 16th, 2020.
-**Check your timetable for the latest location of each lecture, we are getting to know the campus in this course!** :bike: :bike: :bike:
+**Check your timetable for updates on time and location!
+Note that many lectures are in the center of Delft, at the cinema.** :bike: :movie:

 <!--
 | Week | Thursday lecture                  | Friday lecture                    | Group project          | No. of reviews |